 All students are expected to work towards the Ph.D. degree whether or not they elect to complete a Master's Degree as part of their training.
-The Ph.D. program is designed to encourage specialization of skills and competencies within one of several broad areas: Behavior Analysis, Counseling, Developmental, Neurobehavioral and Cognitive Sciences, and Social.
-The Doctoral Supervisory Committee consists of at least four (4) members, including the Committee Chair (advisor) and at least two other members who must hold Graduate Faculty Status in the Department of Psychology.
-In addition, the composition of the committee must be as follows: Chair, from the student's area of study; a second member from the student's area of study; a third member from within the Department of Psychology but outside of the area of study; a fourth member from outside the Department of Psychology.
-The outside member must be an individual who does not have Graduate Faculty Status in the Department of Psychology but does have Graduate Faculty Status in the University of Florida.
+The Ph.D. program is designed to encourage specialization of skills and competencies within one of the department's areas of graduate training.
+The Doctoral Supervisory Committee consists of at least four members, including the Committee Chair (advisor) and at least two other members who must hold Graduate Faculty Status in the Department of Psychology.
+In addition, the composition of the committee must be as follows: Chair, from the student's area of study; a second member from the student's area of study; a third member from within the Department of Psychology but outside of the area of study; a fourth member from outside the Department of Psychology at the University of Florida.
 In order to maintain good standing in the Graduate School, this committee must be appointed the semester following completion of the Master's Degree.